 How to Play PC Games using the Left Hand

 Successful Counter-Strike: Global Offensive (CS: GO) pros, Kenny “kennyS” Schrub and Özgür “woxic” Eker, prove that lefties can also dominate in video games.
-Although not every left-handed gamer is cut out for the competitive scenes, casual players can still make do by adjusting their playing style:
+Although not every left-handed gamer is cut out for the competitive scene, casual players can still make do by adjusting their playing style:

-- Use specialised gaming peripherals/ accessories
+- Use specialized gaming peripherals/ accessories

 - Personalise key bindings

 - Adopt a strong mentality